JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

 - **Frame business problems as ML problems.**

-  - Should we use ML?
+  - Use ML, when?

-    - If tons of data, and we can make prediction, yes!
+    - If tons of data, and we can make prediction.

-    -
+    - If we cannot code rules.

+    - If we cannot scale current solution.

 - **Select appropriate model(s) for given problem.**